Algorithm Framework

 objects, pass a list of Symbol

-objects the Clear
+objects the clear

 method.

-To remove all the insights that will be expired at a certain UTC time, call the RemoveExpiredInsights
+To remove all the insights that will be expired at a certain UTC time, call the remove_expired_insights

 method.

-expired_insights = algorithm.Insights.RemoveExpiredInsights(utc_time)
+expired_insights = algorithm.insights.remove_expired_insights(utc_time)

 Cancel Insights